NishantRai567/NishantRai567.github.io/_posts/2025-02-06-Netlfix_Content_Analysis_and_Strategic_Insights_with_SQL.md

 - **Limitations:** Does not include watch/view count data or user-level metrics

 ## SQL Queries
+Here are the key SQL queries I used to derive insights from the dataset:

 ### Number of Movies vs TV Shows